WikiMind-GmbH/opensource-customgpt-builder/backend/architecture_patterns.md

 - Unmaintainable code: unclear responsibilities and coupling force you to understand far more than the component you want to change/debug.

 ### Clean architecture
-- Cohesive components with a single responsibility communicate through Ports and use **their own layer-specific data types**.
+- Cohesive components with a single responsibility communicate through Ports.
 - To understand a component, you need only the component itself and the Ports it defines/depends on.
 - The whole picture and how the single components work toghether is easier to understand due to clearly defined context boundaries and interfaces